cybercongress/cyb-ts/design/spec.md

 ## Buildings

 Cyb helps to get familiar with the new universe using the concept of buildings.
-There are some basic buildings which are maintened by the cyb core with the simple idea: One app to rule them all.
+There are some basic buildings which are maintained by the cyb core with the simple idea: One app to rule them all.

 ## Lifetime of transaction